 Average CTRs can also affect future ad performance, as Google uses your historical data to calculate their Expected CTR, how likely they think it is your ads will get clicks when shown for specific keywords.
 Better keyword targeting and negative keyword discovery can help you improve your CTRs, thereby reducing wasted spend and improving your Quality Scores.

 What Is the Average Click-Through Rate for a PPC Ad?

-According to Google, the average click-through rate on AdWords paid search ads is 2%.
+The average click-through rate on AdWords paid search ads is about 2%.
 Accordingly, anything over 2% can be considered an above average CTR.

 How Does Your Average CTR Stack Up Against Competitors?

 Our newly updated AdWords Performance Grader Plus analyzes your account against 60 different factors, offering insight for improvements across major KPIs including Quality Score, account activity, wasted spend and average CTRs.
 You’ll also see how your performance in these areas compares to other advertisers in your industry, for the most accurate view into your competitive edge.

 In seconds, see how your top 200 keywords perform against industry benchmarks, gleaned from our analysis of over $3 billion in AdWords spend.
 Drill down into specific keywords from your campaigns for impressions and average CTR data, then get to work implementing our personalized recommendations.

 In the above image, from an AdWords Performance Grader Plus account analysis, you can see that the average CTR for each of the advertiser’s top 200 keywords is indicated with a green circle.
 Hovering over each one, you will see impressions and clicks data for that keyword.
 The yellow line indicates the typical curve, giving you valuable insight into how your CTRs compare to the average CTR in your industry.